‘With joyful hearts, we love, learn and praise as the family of God’

 Children make excellent progress in reading at EYFS and KS1 with phonics screening results being above national average.
 Teachers monitor and track children’s progress closely and implement extra provision for children not making expected progress at the first opportunity.
 Attainment in literacy is strong at both KS1 and particularly KS2 with a higher percentage than national achieving greater depth in reading and SPAG.

-Attainment is tracked using summative assessment mid-year and end of year in Years 1, 3, 4 and 5 with more regular assessment taking place in Year 2 and Year 6 as these are end of key stages.
+Attainment is tracked using summative assessment every term and end of year in Years 1, 3, 4 and 5 with more regular assessment taking place in Year 2 and Year 6 as these are end of key stages.
 We use NFER tests to track attainment in Reading, SPAG and Spelling.
 NFER tests reflect the style and format of the national curriculum tests to help build pupils’ familiarity with more formal assessment.
 Termly teacher assessment is inputted onto Insight to make sure good progress is being made and indicates which children need extra support to achieve expected expectation or greater depth expectations.
 Phonics is tracked and monitored every half term to ensure children are making good progress inline with expectations.
 Children are identified early if not keeping up with expectations and intervention is put into place either 1:1 or in small groups of children with similar needs.

 Children are able to demonstrate the impact of their learning in literacy to many other curriculum areas and their enthusiasm and motivation for reading and writing will enable them to continue to be successful life-long learners.